-At Hansen Heating and Air, we assist homeowners by providing skilled HVAC technicians who can assess these determinants and advise you about the most efficient heating system for your home.
+At Hansen Air Pros, we assist homeowners by providing skilled HVAC technicians who can assess these determinants and advise you about the most efficient heating system for your home.

 Energy efficiency is critical because heating expenses skyrocket during winter months and consume more than half of the average energy budget.
 The homeowner must strive to achieve a highly efficient heating system with low-cost operations and try to keep the house warm and comfortable.
 There are several examples of efficient home heating systems.